rm511130/Physna_Training/README.md

      - Please _**maintain the default units as "mm"**_ and _**do not check the "deduplicate files" check box**_.
      - Please change the file filter selection to _**All Files (\*.\*)**_ before selecting the models for upload.

-Now that you have read the _Important Details_ above, please upload all of the 17 extracted files into the Physna Folder you created in the previous step.
+Now that you have read the _Important Details_ above, please upload all the 17 extracted files into the Physna Folder you created in the previous step.
 The animation below shows the complete process described above.
 In the animation we're loading the 17 files into the _**AB1**_ folder.

    <kbd>![Upload Files](./images/Upload_Files.gif)</kbd>

 3. The previous step ended with 17 files successfully uploaded to a folder of your choice.
-If this is not the case, you can ask for assistance or you can try again: make sure you have read and understood the _Important Details_ section of step 2, delete your folder (Hamburger menu > Folder > Applicable Trash-can > Red Delete Button), then start again on step 1 of this Workshop Lab.
+If this is not the case, you can ask for assistance or you can try again: make sure you have read and understood the _Important Details_ section of step 2, delete your folder (Hamburger menu > Folder > Applicable Trashcan > Red Delete Button), then start again on step 1 of this Workshop Lab.

 4. If you are in doubt as to whether the 17 files were successfully uploaded, you can click on the _**Physna**_ logo at the top of the Physna UI, to be taken to https://nu.physna.com/app/search.
-You can then select your particular folder on the left-hand side of the page and look at the _**STATUS**_ column of the resulting list of models. _**Finished**_ under the _**STATUS**_ column means all is well.
+You can then select your folder on the left-hand side of the page and look at the _**STATUS**_ column of the resulting list of models. _**Finished**_ under the _**STATUS**_ column means all is well.

 Question #2: What are the possible file status values?